AhnabShahin/Restawran/README.md

 <img src="https://github.com/AhnabShahin/Restawran/blob/main/public/main/images/resturant.png" >

 ## About
 With this, a restaurant owner can sell his/her restaurant items easily.
-With this, a restaurant owner can sell his/her restaurant items easily.
 ## Features
 * Custom  Authentication for users and Admin
 * Account verification with email.